jonlaing/rationale/README.md

 ### Exception-free List oprations

 In the OCaml/ReasonML standard library, many of the common List operations throw exceptions if there's a problem.
-Gerber's utilities do not throw exceptions, and instead return `options`.
+Rationale's utilities do not throw exceptions, and instead return `options`.

 - head
 - tail